-Any data sent over a link could be intercepted and read at any point unless is encrypted.
-Encryption scrambles information into illegible states, useless to anyone without the key to decrypt it, keeping everybody’s information safe.
+Any data sent over a link could be intercepted and read at any point unless encrypted.
+Encryption scrambles information into illegible states, useless to anyone without the key to decrypt it, keeping everybody’s data safe.

-Cryptography applies mathematics algorithmics to build those keys and protect the information that is being transmitted through a link from any attack.
+Cryptography applies mathematics algorithmics to build those keys and protect the information transmitted through a link from any attack.

-This will happen once certain quantum computing capacity is reached, a milestone expected to happen over the next decade - not enough time to protect sensitive information that could have been stored today in a “harvest now and decrypt later” attack.
+It will happen once quantum computers reach a specific capacity, a milestone expected to occur over the next decade - not enough time to protect sensitive information that could have been stored today in a “harvest now and decrypt later” attack.

-LuxQuanta Quantum Key Distribution (QKD) systems are designed to preserve the confidentiality of communications in application segments with the most stringent security requirements
+LuxQuanta Quantum Key Distribution (QKD) systems preserve the confidentiality of communications in application segments with the most stringent security requirements.

-To deliver an unprecedented way of securing communications and data, integrating innovative and secure Quantum Key Distribution (QKD) systems into current telecommunication infrastructures.
+They are integrating innovative and secure Quantum Key Distribution (QKD) systems into current telecommunication infrastructures to deliver an unprecedented way of securing communications and data.